-PT Bale Gede Internasional only uses clear grained, first quality hardwood timbers from well managed and legal sources that are of high strength and are termite resistant.
+PT Bale Gede Internasional only uses high strength, clear grained, first quality hardwood timbers from well managed and legal sources.

 PT Bale Gede Internasional has a license from the Indonesian Government that we use to export timber.
 This is known as SVLK and ensures that all our timber is aquired legally from properly managed forests.